Bardiyashavandi/DSA210-TERM-PROJECT-BARDIYA-SHAVANDI/README.md

 3) Exploratory Data Analysis (EDA): Utilizing different exploratory techniques
 4) Visualization: Plenty of visuals will be created regarding all data sets and their relevance
 5) Statistical Analysis: Statistical methods will be used to delve into the core of this project
-6) Predictive Modeling: Machine Learning techniques will further predict the prices in the future (if it is possible)
+6) Predictive Modeling: Machine Learning techniques will further predict the prices in the future
 7) Conclusion: Data visualization and final report
 8) Future work and its limitations (External factors which would contribute to housing market prices like political events)